josephukwenya/josephukwenya/README.md

 ### Hi, I'm Joseph Ukwenya.
 ### A Dedicated Software Engineer with 4 years of experience.
-When I'm not coding, I love to play piano & Cooking.
+When I'm not coding, I love to play piano, cook, and research.

 *  🌍 Location: Lagos, Nigeria.
 *  ⚡ Hobbies: Coding | Researching | Playing Piano.